Screenshot from Achievement Unlocked

 As computers and consoles increased in power during the 90s, more game franchises moved from 2D to 3D.
 In many cases, that was simply a change in perspective – avoiding real-time 3D graphics and going with a slightly angled camera view to add a third dimension.
 Sonic did it.
 Lemmings did it.
 And inevitably, Lode Runner did it too.

 When Presage Software bought the rights to the puzzle game series Lode Runner, they rebooted it with more attention to theming than the sparse, vaguely subterranean 1983 original game.
-The pseudo-3D sequel keeps going in that direction, the more intense theming and the new dimension pairing together.
+The pseudo-3D sequel keeps going in that direction, the more intense theming along with the new dimension.
 Lode Runner 2 » Read more